Paper Mache Art of Jammu and Kashmir

 How Paper Mache Handicrafts are made?

 The word Paper Mache comes from French origin, meaning chewed paper.
 The main components involved in making Paper Mache art are paper, glue, starch and wallpaper paste.
 Each element has a distinct purpose in the process of preparing Paper Mache handicrafts as well as how they end up appearing.
-The mixture of paper pieces or pulp is sometimes strengthened with textiles.
-The adequate usage of adhesives such as glue, starch or wallpaper paste helps the fixtures give strength and texture.
-In Kashmir, the artisans use the traditional method from heritage to create Paper Mache handicrafts.

 What is special about Paper Mache art?